ClaudiaInSweden/carb-calculator/README.md

 ## Deployment

 - The repository was created on GitHub using the template provided by Code Institute.
+- New workspace was created on GitPod using the repository link from GitHub
 - Code was written using GitPod.
 No additional libraries needed to be imported.
 - Deployment followed the instructions from Code Institute:
     - Add new line character and the end of the text inside the input method